maxwolf621/ReactNote/ClassComponent.md

 }
 ```
 - We have to use `this.` to call the member data(methods) from `Component`
+- `App.js` just like a component can be place to different js files (increase the Reusability)

 ## A function component without state member data